- A common problem with Microsoft Outlook is that the message “NEED PASSWORD” is infinitely displayed on the top line.

 - The warning box will appear.
 Click Yes to proceed.

 - Continue deleting your email credentials until all of them are gone.

 Check the credentials settings

-- Click OK and restart Outlook.
+- Click File in Outlook.

 Remove cached passwords